michaelnowotny/cocos/README.md

 - Python: 3.7.3

-### Single GPU Stochastic Volatility Model Benchmark
+### Stochastic Volatility Model Benchmark
 This benchmark compares the runtime performance of the option pricing example under a Heston stochastic volatility model on the CPU using NumPy on a single core as well as on all cores simultaneously and the GPU using Cocos and CuPy.
 CuPy is another package that provides a NumPy-like API for GPU computing.

-The results were produced on a machine with an Intel Core i7 9700K with 128GB of RAM and a NVidia GeForce GTX 1060 running Windows 10.
+The results were produced on a machine with an Intel Core i7 9700K with 128GB of RAM and two NVidia GeForce GTX 1060 running Windows 10.
 Two Million paths are being simulated with 500 time steps per year.

 <table>